 Here’s the Stockholm mood right now.

-The streets are empty, but I guess that this emptiness is a central part of the Stockholm mood right now.
+The streets are empty, but this emptiness is a central part of the Stockholm mood right now.

-It’s late July and many city-dwellers have fled to the country-side.
-This is very typical of Stockholm.
+It’s late July, and many city-dwellers have fled to the countryside.

 And then there’s the pandemic, of course.

 The pandemic is always present now, it seems.

 We haven’t yet experienced an actual Stockholm lockdown, but that doesn’t mean it’s life as usual.